wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 <sup>2</sup>The ego is thus against communication, except insofar as communication is utilised to establish separateness rather than to abolish separateness.
 <sup>3</sup>The communication system of the ego is based on the-ego’s own thought system, as is everything else the ego dictates.
 <sup>4</sup>The-ego’s communication is controlled by the-ego’s need to protect the-ego’s-self, and the ego will disrupt communication when the ego experiences threat.
-<sup>5</sup>The disruption of communication is a reaction to a specific person or persons.
+<sup>5</sup>The disruption of communication is a reäction to a specific person or persons.
 <sup>6</sup>The specificity of the ego’s thinking, then, results in spurious generalisation, generalisation is really not abstract at all.
 <sup>7</sup>The ego merely responds in certain specific ways to everything the ego perceives as related.